anthobarbarich/paradisecity/content/news/gastronomic-experience-by-seppe-nobels-graanmarkt-13.md

 All fish dishes can be served as vegetarian dishes.

-<a class="w-button btcta rev" href="https://shop.paylogic.com/124808/17501/tickets" target="_blank">Get your ticket for the Comfort experience </a>
+<a class="w-button btcta rev" href="https://shop.paylogic.com/124808/17501/tickets" target="_blank" style="position:relative">Get your ticket for the Comfort experience </a>

 ![null](/images/uploads/food1small.jpg)